MuertoGB/MacEfiToolkit/README.md

 ## About

+This application is currently under development, it is by no means complete, fully functional, or final.
+There is much more to complete.
+However basic functionality such as viewing EFIROM info, and dumping the Fsys block is working.
+It has been uploaded per request, now anyone interested can get involved and ask questions.

 <img width="600" src="files/images/met.png" alt="MET">

-Currently under development, Mac EFI Toolkit is a firmware repair tool designed to aid technicians in repair of a Mac EFIROM (BIOS).
+Mac EFI Toolkit is a firmware repair tool designed to aid technicians in repair of a Mac EFIROM (BIOS).
 Built to be minimal, this software should achieve the following (list not final):-

 ```
 Features: